iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Background/Set Limits Part II.md

 \end{aligned}
 $$

-here we used the monotonicity of distance function and show tha the definition of the upper limit and the inner limit is once again the same.
+We used the monotonicity of distance function and show that the definition of the upper limit and the inner limit is once again the same.
 With monotonicity, for every point $x$ from the limit of the set, has

 $$